cfu288/gpt3-medical-bias/README.md

 ## Generating the Medical History Documents From Cohort Data

-For each patient in our cohorts, we promt OpenAI to generate a medical history note using common chief complaints patients may present with to the emergency department:
+For each patient in our cohorts, we prompt OpenAI to generate a medical history note using common chief complaints patients may present with to the emergency department:

 - Abdominal pain
 - Chest pain